yihuajack/h5py-aarch64/README.md

 # h5py-aarch64

+**No updates will be available for the forseeable future.
+This repository has been archived.**

 This repository provides an h5py wheel for AArch64 architecture.
 Currently there is only `h5py-3.1.0-cp36-cp36m-linux_aarch64.whl` which is built on Jetson TX2.
 If you need other versions, feel free to open an issue.

 If you have an AArch64 device, you can build your own version by